In this article:

 When an LSP user creates a contract within a matter, the Contract Administrator will receive in-app and email notifications (depending on the user's notification settings).

-Note that the LSP user who created the contract will automatically be assigned as the contract owner and will have the ability to make changes to the contract details, move the contract lifecycle stage and upload a new version of the contract.
+Note that the LSP user who created the contract will automatically be assigned as the contract owner and will have the ability to make changes to the contract details, move the contract lifecycle stage, and upload a new version of the contract.

 The created contract will also inherit the members of the original matter it is linked to and the LSP user can add members to the contract.
-New added members to the contract will not reflect to the linked matter, but new members added from the matter level will automatically be added to the contract within the matter.
+New added members to the contract will not reflect the linked matter, but new members added from the matter level will automatically be added to the contract within the matter.

 Did this answer your question?